kwonus/Quelle-Obsolete/Quelle.md

 Explicit verbs always begin with an **@**.
 There can be, at most, one *explicit* action per statement.
 Contrariwise, any number of *implicit* actions are allowed in a compound statement.
 Implicit actions are separated by semi-colons.
 A semi-colon is <u>not</u> required to separate an *implicit* action from a final *explicit* action.
 However, extraneous semi-colons are permitted, even when not required.

 STATUS and SYSTEM actions are constrained to be Singleton Statements.
-Therefore, a singleton action in Quelle always has one of these clause types:
+Therefore, a singleton action in Quelle always falls into one of these two syntax categories:

 - STATUS
 - SYSTEM

-All other clause types can be combined to form compound statements.
-Compound statements are made up of two or more actions.
+All other syntax categories can be syntactically combined to form compound statements.
 When a compound statement includes an explicit action, it should terminate the statement.

-*Implicit* [CONTROL::set and SEARCH::find] actions require a semi-colon ( ; ).
+*Implicit* actions must be separated with a semi-colon ( ; ).

 Every Quelle clause has a verb, even though it might be "implicit".
 Consequently, from a linguistic standpoint, all Quelle clauses are verb-phrases issued in the imperative.
-The syntax for each clause is dependent upon the verb for the clause.
-The subject of the clause is always "you understood".
+The syntax category for each verb-clause dictates the syntax for the clause.
+The subject of the verb-clause is always "you understood".
 In other words, you are commanding Quelle what to do.
 Some verbs have direct objects [aka required parameters] which give Quelle more specific instructions about <u>what</u> to do.
 In short, the type of clause and the syntax of the phrase is always defined by the verb.
-Heretofore, action and clause will be used interchangeably as they are mostly synonymous in the context of Quelle.
+Heretofore, the word "verb" will be used to describe the English word, whereas "action" will refer to the entire verb-clause.

 Even before we describe Quelle syntax generally, let's look at these concepts using examples: